home-assistant/addons/duckdns/README.md

 ## Known issues and limitations

-- To log in, DuckDNS requires a free account from any of the following services: Google, Github, Twitter, or Persona.
+- To log in, DuckDNS requires a free account from any of the following services: Google, Github, Twitter, Persona or Reddit.
 - A free DuckDNS account is limited to five subdomains.

 ## Support